blacksmithgu/obsidian-dataview/docs/docs/query/expressions.md

 characters, then you can refer to it using Dataview's simplified name, which is all lower case with spaces replaced with "-".
 For example, `this is a field` becomes `this-is-a-field`; `Hello!` becomes `hello`, and so on.

+### Literals

+Constant values - things like `1` or `"hello"` or `date(som)` ("start of month").
+There are literals for each data type that dataview supports; you can see the reference above for examples of what each literal type looks like.

 ### Arithmetic

 You can use standard arithmetic operators to combine fields: addition (`+`), subtraction (`-`), multiplication (`*`),